A Quantum Network Processor Unit for Distributed Quantum Computing: Programming Model for Distributed Quantum Computing

 \subsection{DistQASM: Extending OpenQASM for Distributed Quantum Computing}

 We propose DistQASM, an extension of OpenQASM~\cite{Cross2022QASM} designed specifically for distributed quantum computing.
 DistQASM builds upon OpenQASM's human-readable representation of quantum circuits while adding critical features for distributed quantum computing.
 By extending rather than replacing OpenQASM, DistQASM maintains compatibility with the existing quantum software ecosystem while enabling the expression of distributed quantum operations.
 We introduce several key extensions in DistQASM: \begin{enumerate} \item \textbf{Node-specific qubit declarations} to identify which physical node hosts each qubit; \item \textbf{Explicit Remote Block Markers} to clearly delineate code that will execute on a remote node; \item \textbf{Direct Protocol Specification} to define instructions for quantum communication protocols so that user can directly choose the protocol when writing the distributed quantum program.
-For the TP-Comm protocol, we define the \textbf{\texttt{teleport}} instruction to teleport a state from local node to remote node.
+For the TP-Comm protocol, we define the \textbf{\texttt{teleport}} instruction to teleport a state from the source node to the destination node.
 For the CAT-COMM protocol, we define two DistQASM instructions: \textbf{\texttt{cat\_ent}} and \textbf{\texttt{cat\_disent}}.
-The cat\_ent instruction will entangle the qubit in local node with the qubit in remote node.
-The cat\_disent will disentangle these two qubits. \end{enumerate} The following are the examples of a distributed quantum program (GHZ) using DistQASM with two different protocols:
+The cat\_ent instruction entangles the qubit in the source node with the qubit in the destination node.
+The cat\_disent disentangles these two qubits. \end{enumerate} The following are the examples of a distributed quantum program (GHZ) using DistQASM with two different protocols: